mark-watson/Clojure-AI-Book-Code/webscraping/README.md

 ## Code for my book "Practical Artificial Intelligence Programming With Clojure"

-You can download PDF/ePub/MOBI versions of my book for free on my website [https://markwatson.com](https://markwatson.com) or if you would like to pay me for a copy then please visit [https://leanpub.com/clojureai](https://leanpub.com/clojureai)
+You read my eBooks for free, see my website [https://markwatson.com](https://markwatson.com).
+If you would like to pay me for a copy then please visit [https://leanpub.com/clojureai](https://leanpub.com/clojureai).

 ## License